 Though Fort Knox never saw any military action and no one ever died there, it is said to be haunted and has been featured on several television programs.

-For the paranormally curious, some visitors to the fort have reported seeing ghostly figures; hearing voices, heavy breathing, and laughter when no one is around; and have been touched by unseen hands.
+For the paranormally curious, some visitors to the fort have reported seeing ghostly figures, hearing voices, heavy breathing, and laughter when no one is around, and being touched by unseen hands.
 Investigators have recorded ghostly voices, and strange anomalies have been caught on camera.
-Others have seen strange lights, a large moving white object, ghostly figures of Civil War soldiers, and heard footsteps when no one is around.
+Others have seen strange lights, a large, moving white object, and ghostly figures of Civil War soldiers, and have heard footsteps when no one is around.

-One apparition that appears in a duster coat is often spotted wandering the property.
+One apparition, often spotted in a duster coat, wanders the property.
 This is believed to be Ordnance Sergeant Leopold Hegyi, who served as the sole caretaker of the fort between 1887 and 1900.
-Apparently, this ghost continues taking care of the property as the entity is often seen patrolling the grounds as if he is making sure everything is safe.
+Apparently, this ghost continues to take care of the property, as the entity is often seen patrolling the grounds, as if making sure everything is safe.

 More Information: